aileot/nvim-thyme/README.md

 > Optionally, you can manage your Fennel files under `lua/` instead of `fnl/`
 > directory.
 The relevant options are [fnl-dir][] and [macro-path][].

-...and more features!
+…and more features!
 So, this project started from scratch.

 ## ✔️ Requirements